The State Of The Global Economy In Two Huge Slides

-Global aluminium giant Alcoa just reported Q1 2013 earnings – which were better than expected, but sales came in slightly below estimates.
+Global aluminium giant Alcoa just reported Q4 2012 earnings right in line with estimates, but sales were better than expected.

 As part of its investor presentation, the company always includes the two slides found below.
 The reason we love these slides: they pack in a lot of information about the global economy.